open-source-labs/Reactime/README.md

 One of the most common issues that affects performance in React is unnecessary render cycles.
 This problem can be fixed by checking your renders in the Performance tab in Chrome DevTools under the Reactime panel.

+### Gatsby
+Reactime offers fully support for Gatsy applications.
+You would be able to identify unnecessary renders, duration of each rendering, travel-debugging features and visual representation of the tree components.

+### Next.js
+Reactime offers debugging and performance tools for Next.js apps: time-traveling debugging, preventing unnecessary components re-renders and making your application faster.

 ### Recording

 Whenever state is changed (whenever setState, useState is called), this extension will create a snapshot of the current state tree and record it.
 Each snapshot will be displayed in Chrome DevTools under the Reactime panel.